charhart/spark-dev-u/README.md

   7. Execute `python` which should open a Python shell
   8. Create a PySpark desktop icon, this should open straight up to PySpark
     1. Open up your favorite text editor in the ~/Desktop directory
-    2. Create new file called spark-shell.desktop
+    2. Create new file called pyspark.desktop
     3. Put the following in the file (the icon is optional)
     ```
     [Desktop Entry]